gemasegarra/api4ads/README.md

 | ------------- |:-------------:|
 | /apiv1/ads      | json data with all ads
 | /apiv1/ads/{ad.id}      |  json data of an ad by id
-| /apiv1/tags |  json data with the allowed tags
+| /apiv1/tags |  json data with the allowed tags and the tags in use

 The API allows to create a new ad using the ```/apiv1/ads``` endpoint with a POST method.